stanzhai/GoldenPassport/README.md

 # Features

-- Recognize OTPAuth URL from QRCode
+- Recognize OTPAuth URL from a QRCode image
+- Authentication code management
 - Support RESTful API to obtain the verification code
-- Click an auth-menu to copy the verification code
 - Use a global hot key(`Shift+Cmd+[0-9]`) to direct fill out the verification code
+- Click an auth-menu to copy the verification code to the `PasteBoard`

 # How to use